IMPACT OF COVID 19

 Port Harcourt Covid Response

-WIN in Rumuomansi community of Port-harcourt state organized a market clean up as a preventative measure against COVID-19.
+WIN in Rumuomansi community of Port-harcourt state organized a market clean-up as a preventative measure against COVID-19 and sensitized members of the community on the pandemic as well as the distribution of hand sanitizers and face masks.

-Furthermore, the emergence of WIN Academy is as result of the impact COVID-19 has on women, their businesses and on the economy generally.
-WIN Academy also seized the opportunity to advance and educate women intellectually through the use of technology by organizing virtual programs
+The WIN Academy was created to address the impact that COVID-19 has on women, their businesses and on the economy generally.
+WIN Academy also seized the opportunity to advance and educate women through the use of technology by organizing virtual programs and trainings.

 These programs include:

-Self-defense training – the impact of COVID led to the pause of activities in the economy which also led to the increase in domestic violence in Nigeria.
-WIN Academy virtual training empowered over 20 women and young girls with the techniques to defend themselves when they are faced with violent situations.
+WIN Academy virtual training empowered over 200 women and young girls with the techniques to defend themselves when they are faced with violent situations.

-- Health talk – WIN Academy enlightened over 15 women and young girls to be more aware of their health care during this pandemic
+Health Talk – WIN Academy enlightened over 1500 women and young girls to be more aware of their health care during this pandemic

-- Dental talk – WIN Academy educated over 10 women and young girls on the importance of oral hygiene
+Dental Talk – WIN Academy educated over 1000 women and young girls on the importance of oral hygiene and health care.

-- Business talk – WIN Academy educated over 10 business women on how to pivot their businesses to suit the current pandemic state.
+Business Talk – WIN Academy educated over 2000 business women on how to pivot their businesses to suit the current pandemic state and to ensure its sustainability in this hard times

-In conclusion, WIN Academy will always ensure that women and young girls are empowered in all sphere of life using the Sustainable Development Goals as a yardstick to bring about socio economic development in Nigeria.
+In conclusion, WIN Academy will always ensure that women and young girls are empowered in all spheres of life using the Sustainable Development Goals as a yardstick to bring about socio-economic development in Nigeria.